tylerharter/cs320/s20/final/README.md

 3. `python3 -m http.server --bind 127.0.0.1 8000`
 4. open `http://127.0.0.1:8000/index.html` in a web browser

+_*Note*_: The above is for testing out your submission locally.
+To do this on your VM, replace `127.0.0.1` by `0.0.0.0` in step 3 and 4.

 Please read the [grading standards](grading.md) carefully.

 ## Conclusion